 This event gives high school students an in-depth, hands-on opportunity to learn more about college programs, explore the educational options they have right here at home, meet instructors, and have some fun.

-Workshops are available in: Forest Technology, Geographic Information Systems, Recreation, Fish & Wildlife, Early Childhood Care & Education, Community & Classroom Support Worker, Social Service Worker, Nursing, International Education, Business Administration, Language Arts, Chemistry, History, Psychology, Biology, Rural Pre-Medicine, Peace Studies, Engineering, Writing Studies, Digital Arts, Studio Arts: Blacksmithing/Metal Casting, Ceramics, Jewelry & Textiles, Music & Technology, Professional Cook, Ski Resort Operations, and Resort & Hotel Management.
+Workshops are available in a variety of different areas such as: Forest Technology, Recreation, Fish & Wildlife, Early Childhood Care & Education, Education Assistant & Classroom Support Worker, Social Service Worker, Nursing, Language Arts, Chemistry, Anthropology, Psychology, Biology, Rural Pre-Medicine, Law & Justice, Engineering, Digital Arts, Studio Arts: Blacksmithing/Metal Casting, Ceramics, Jewelry & Textiles, Music & Technology, Professional Cook, Ski Resort Operations, and Resort & Hotel Management.

 Please note: Industrial Trades and Hairstylist are not offered at Experience Selkirk Day.
 If you are interested in one of these programs please attend our Made for Trades events to learn more.